-- If old rubber hose is re-used, install hose clamp in its original position (at the indentation where the old clamp was).
-If there is a trace of tube bulging left on the old rubber hose, align rubber hose at that position. - Discard old clamps; replace with new ones.
+• If old rubber hose is re-used, install hose clamp in its original position (at the indentation where the old clamp was).
+If there is a trace of tube bulging left on the old rubber hose, align rubber hose at that position.